-4. Particularly at waterholes/lakes/large ponds where crocodiles, alligators, etc, may be hiding because as the horse drinks these animals may come up and grab hold of the top part of their lip.
-After a while a natural relaxant is produced by the horse’s body which makes it easier for attacking animals to kill the horse and eat them as well as other predators biting at their legs.
+- Particularly at waterholes/lakes/large ponds where crocodiles, alligators, etc, may be hiding because as The Horse drinks these animals may come up and grab hold of the top part of their lip.
+After a while a natural relaxant is produced by The Horse’s body which makes it easier for attacking animals to kill the horse and eat them as well as other predators biting at their legs.
 This can be the reason why vets tend to use a twitch on the horse’s nose to calm them before treatment starts.

-When horses feel safe, comfortable and able to play with an object then they will tend to eat.
+When they feel safe, comfortable and able to play with an object then they will tend to eat.